 In 1916, 34 year-old Robert Johnston Cotton of Brierfield, Castlerea, began renting Moylurg House from James Martin.

 In 1930, 10 acres and the old stone school house, built within the Moylurg demesne c.1820, were sold to neigbouring farmer, Tom Beirne.

 In 1932, Robert Cotton purchased outright 250 acres of land and Moylurg House from James Martin for £12,000.
-Robert Cotton had two daughters, Elizabeth and Muriel, and a son, Robert Cox Cotton.
+Robert Cotton had three daughters, Gladys, Elizabeth and Muriel, and a son, Robert Cox Cotton.
 16 year-old Robert was killed in a tragic road accident in 1935, when he was hit by a motor lorry as he cycled home after school, following a visit to The Deanery in Elphin, the residence of Rev. William Andrew Stewart Blaine, Principal of Elphin Grammar School (who died three years later, in 1939).
 Robert “… sustained shocking head injuries and died in half an hour”.
 (Source: Roscommon Messenger, 15th June 1935)

 Further tragedy hit the family when, c.
 1942, a visiting beau of one of the girls (his surname is believed to be Rochford) committed suicide in one of Moylurg’s remote farm buildings (the farmyard, now a ruin, is located on the other side of Clogher Lough, and is currently owned by the Sharkey family).